Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 The Starter Kit: Weather Station is a fully-fledged open source weather station.
 It can measure temperature, humidity, air pressure and illuminance.

-It can be controlled by a PC or a Raspberry PI over USB or (if the WIFI Extension is added) over Wi-Fi.
+It can be controlled by a PC or a Raspberry Pi over USB or (if the WIFI Extension is added) over Wi-Fi.
 The measurements can be displayed on the 20x4 LCD, they can be shown on a website or uploaded to cosm.
 With the 4 Buttons of the LCD20x4 Bricklet it is possible to control different